apschaefer/midea-ac-py/README.md

 Forked from https://github.com/ruben0909/midea-ac-py which is forked from https://github.com/NeoAcheron/midea-ac-py and also using midea directory from https://github.com/Michael0yodi/midea-ac-py.

+I experienced problems with Homeassistant docker builds .85 -> 0.93.2 trying to follow the original directions in NeoArcheron's wiki.
+It appears homeassistant changed the way it handles package requirements and none of the original files or forks worked for me.
+I was finally able to get this to work after reading ruben0909's manifest.json and I modified that manifest.json format to include pycryptodome and midea as requirements.
+This causes an automatic fetch of the requirements to the deps/lib/python3.7 directory.
+I still encountered errors after doing this.
+I needed to use Michael0yodi's version of midea 0.1.7 with Ruben0909's climate.py copy.

+Here are hopefully the details of how to get this working in docker.

 Docker create instructions.
 Including this as I remapped using '-v' the /config directory (which in turn houses the deps and custom_components).

 docker run \